 Does that mean that you’re expecting a major retailer death?

 It’s not about the number of customers for us.
 If we can do the same or even better business with fewer customers – why fight it?
 But we also say that we as a market leader have a shared responsibility for how a market develops in the future.
-And that it’s definitely also part of persuading our retail partners to engage constructively with the subject of digitization.
+And that it’s definitely also part of persuading our retail partners to engage constructively with the subject of digitalization.
 It’s not our approach to say: Rest in peace; we at Adidas have a lot of alternatives in e-commerce.
 We helped shape and design the market.
 And that’s why we also take some responsibility for it.

 To ask provocatively: What place is there left for retail?

 The Internet doesn’t reach consumers alone.
 It’s fast-paced and extremely hectic.
 And there’s a deluge of information.
 The retailer should take on a consulting role: I’ve scoured the market for you, dear consumer.
 I’m well-informed.
 I can give you a recommendation – and a recommendation from a good retailer is, to a certain extent, security.
 Provide security, assume the role of a consultant, be a service partner – the retailer can and must do all of this.
-However, to achieve this, it is also necessary to face the challenges of digitization and see them as an opportunity.
+However, to achieve this, it is also necessary to face the challenges of digitalization and see them as an opportunity.

 You know the complaints of some retailers – for example, let’s take the promotion with the World Cup jersey that Adidas initially sold exclusively in its online store.